Appreciate your help in taking the time out to review my profile. Here's my background information:Personal Background:

 Born in India, speak English as a first language, Hindi fluently, may take Spanish courses soon (more that below under W/E)Education:

 University of Windsor, Canada

-GPA: Canadian GPA out of 13; UPenn website gave roughly 3.0 cumulative, 3.2 Major.
+Canadian GPA out of 13; UPenn website gave ~3.0 cumulative, 3.2 Major.
 A professor at Michigan once told me that a lot of American universities make lee-way for the fact that Canadian GPA's are generally lower, I'm not sure how true that is.
+GMAT history:

-- Part-time Teachers Assistant in 4th year univeristy (Anatomy, Cellular Biology)
+- Part-time Teachers Assistant in 4th year university (Anatomy, Cellular Biology)